Volunteering FAQs

 Will I be interviewed?

 If your application is shortlisted you will be offered an interview.
-You must have all necessary documentation to be on boarded as a Trust volunteer.
-This includes having references to cover three years.
-Have documentation to process a DBS, and complete your mandatory core skills programme.
+You must have all necessary documentation to start as a Trust volunteer.
+This includes having references to cover three years, having documentation to process a Disclosure and Barring Service (DBS) check, and completing your mandatory core skills programme.

 Can I choose where I volunteer?